MatthewZito/goldmund-sh-i/README.md

 #### Activating the Data Layer at Run-time

 A curious consequence of my architecture is the sensitive run-time configurations required to activate the data layers.
 As one can readily see, `goldmund-client` is somewhat a misnomer given it refers to a hybridized server-side-render/static-site-gen frontend.
-In order for the frontend service to operate at proper context, `goldmund-api` must be *actively serving data* at build-time.
-This is a quandary given my environment is fully automated; I must find a way to enforce a chronological context at run-time.
+In order for the frontend service to operate at proper context, `goldmund-api` must be *actively serving data* at `goldmund-client`'s build-time.
+This is a quandary given my environment is fully automated; I must find a way to enforce a chronology at run-time.

 As it stands, this has been accomplished by utilizing a shell script (`wait-for-it.sh`) which polls for the `goldmund-api` service.
 The `goldmund-client` build will not occur until this script has successfully exited, ergo the data layer acquires insurance.
 Simply specifying the Nginx routing service's contingency on `goldmund-client` delays Docker Engine's execution of its run-time command; thus:
  1. `goldmund-api` build init